-Although lending for house purchases remains buoyant, on the back of strong economic performance with very low unemployment and high home ownership rates, mortgage growth remained less pronounced than in 2005/2006 when housing affordability was lower.
-While the median advertised property price-to-income ratio resumed its upward trend, particularly since 2015, it nevertheless still remains well below its peak in 2006 (see Chart 3).
+Although lending for house purchases remained buoyant, the strong economic performance coupled with very low unemployment and high home ownership rates sustained the growth in mortgages.
+In the third quarter of 2016 mortgage growth decelerated further.
+In 2015, the median advertised property price-to-income ratio resumed its upward trend, but reversed somewhat in Q2 2016, remaining well below its peak in 2006 (see Chart 3).

-Property prices are recovering.
-However, the conservative haircuts and relatively low loanto-value ratios applied by banks mitigate potential vulnerabilities.
+Property prices continued to recover.
+However, the conservative haircuts and relatively low loan-to-value ratios applied by banks mitigate potential vulnerabilities.
 Moreover, delinquency rates on mortgages have traditionally been low and household disposable income is growing at a healthy rate as economic activity remains strong.
 Overall risks stemming from the housing market remain contained.